IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 ## Submission
 <!-- Description of expected submission format and submission instructions -->

+Note: The deadline for system submissions has been extended to **April 19th**!

 The evaluation implementation will use the latest [SimulEval](https://github.com/facebookresearch/SimulEval) toolkit.
 Participants have two options for the submission:
 - *Docker image submission*: the organizers run the system to compare the computation-aware latency